siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into AggregateStockStream;
 ```

-his query retrieves all aggregation per value for an attribute of the stream  within the time period between timestamps `1490918400` and `1490922000`
+This query retrieves all aggregation per value for an attribute of the stream  within the time period between timestamps `1490918400` and `1490922000`

 ```sql
 define stream StockStream (symbol string, value int, perValue string);